Sylius/Sylius/components/Currency/models.rst

 .. note::

-    This interface asks you to implement a extra method named ``CurrencyInterface::getName()`` witch will return the human-friendly name of the currency
+    This interface asks you to implement a extra method named ``CurrencyInterface::getName()`` which will return the human-friendly name of the currency